-If you haven’t been able to tell by my Beauty Trend posts, I’m completely and utterly obsessed with makeup!
+If you haven’t been able to tell, I’m completely and utterly obsessed with makeup!
 I love mostly everything, but there are certain products and brands out there that are pretty horrible.
 So, today I’m going to talk about the best eyeshadow palettes available on the market.

 If you haven’t tried this palette yet, you need to.
 It’s basically a cult classic — everyone who tries it becomes obsessed.
 Although Lorac sells tons of different palettes, they only sell three pro palettes (PRO, PRO 2, and Pro 3.)
 Their other sets (ex.
 Unzipped and Dream Girl) are good too, but they don’t have the same kind of formulation.